UNIFY Port Bridge

 flowchart TD UNIFYConnect Agent SB[Service Bus] subgraph Customer Site PortBridgeService[Port Bridge Service] AD[Active Directory] end UNIFYConnect-->|TCP|Agent Agent-->|REST|SB PortBridgeService-->|REST|SB PortBridgeService-->|LDAP|AD

-The service is a single executable file.
-It is installed as a Windows service using the installutil.exe command in Windows.
+The service is provided as a single executable file, installed as a Windows Service.

 {